HumbleDuck/Halo-2-Firefight/Readme.txt

   Sleep until all phantoms have departed and all squads associated with current wave have been eliminated Set "wave" to value of next wave or set to first wave value for loop Phantom Command Scripts
   Randomly select a squad composition and place squads.
-Squad AI seems to break if not placed by a command script Load squad onto phantom
+Squad AI seems to break if not placed by phantom's command script Load squad onto phantom
   Enable pathfinding failsafe to prevent confusion Fly!
 Phantoms can "fly_by" multiple points, then "fly_to" destination.
 Speed can be adjusted